adeep/bitwarden_reddit/cannot_login.md

 Bitwarden can neither reset your master password nor “circumvent” it in any way.

 Simplified explanation: the Bitwarden master password does not only “authenticate” you; it is also a major factor in the encryption of your vault.
-Without the master password--and Bitwarden doesn’t have your master password due to its zero-knowledge-architecture--your vault cannot be decrypted.
+_Your master password is a necessary input to decrypt your vault, and your master password never leaves your device._

+This is for your protection.
+It means that even if the Bitwarden server is seized by malefactors, they will not have the necessary secret to decrypt your vault.
 This is also why, as long as your master password isn’t available, it cannot be reset or changed by anyone else.

 Your only remaining hope is if you can remember the master password or even “guess it”.